feddynventor/go-otp/README.md

 # OTP Basic - REST API Server with OTP Authentication

 A secure REST API server in Go that requires OTP (One-Time Password) authentication for all protected endpoints.
-Includes a separate client for OTP generation and testing.
+Includes a separate client for OTP generation and testing, with PostgreSQL database integration for persistent storage.

 ## Features